 - Depression, bipolar disease, and agoraphobia

 Eating and exercise habits are hard to change.
-Many people are able to lose at least 20 pounds with diet and exercise plans, but only about 10 - 20% can maintain that weight loss for a long period of time.
-Losing just 15 - 20 pounds, however, can reduce the risk of serious complications, such as diabetes and heart failure, by 10 - 25%.
+Many people are able to lose at least 20 pounds with diet and exercise plans, but only about 10 to 20% can maintain that weight loss for a long period of time.
+Losing just 15 to 20 pounds, however, can reduce the risk of serious complications, such as diabetes and heart failure, by 10 to 25%.

 Allison DB, Fontaine KR, Heshka S, et al. Alternative treatments for weight loss: a critical review.
 Crit Rev Food Sci Nutr.
 2001;41(1):1-28.